 Lou Reed was a musician we were all supposed to like.
 Which accounts for all of the Twitter eulogies coming from celebrities, most of whom probably never heard more than a song or two from him, if that, but know that it's just one of the things you're expected to say to be thought fashionable in the world they inhabit--a world that, unfortunately inhabits many of us.

-I mean, Miley Cyrus ("noooooooooo notttttttttt LOU REED")?
+I mean, Miley Cyrus (who tweeted, on Reed's death, "noooooooooo notttttttttt LOU REED")?
 Really?
 She probably thinks her music is good too.

 Reed once said of his album Metal Machine Music, which even his admirers admitted was really bad, "No one is supposed to be able to do a thing like that and survive."
 But he underestimated the bad taste of his admirers and the depths to which they would descend in order to retain their avante garde cultural status.

-And, by the way, he didn't survive after all.
+Oh, and, by the way, in case you did't notice, he didn't survive after all.
 That's why we're talking about him right now.

 Or maybe it wasn't just bad taste.
 No. He was one of those cultural heroes who gets more popular the worse he is.
 Badness is a quality greatly valued by those who those who don't have any real aesthetic standards think have them.
 They can't do it themselves quite as well and admire anyone who can.
 If you can sing badly, write bad songs, flaunt your homosexuality (at a time when it is not celebrated like it is now), take drugs and write songs about how good it is and get away with it all, then you can take the final step to pop cultural apotheosis and insult the people who admire you for doing it.